Skip to main content

 Natural language scheduling

-You can also create a scheduled task by telling the agent in chat:
+You can create a scheduled task by telling the agent in chat:

 The agent parses the natural language schedule, creates the task in the Schedule, and confirms the details with you before saving.